 Don’t skimp out on allowing users to fully interact with the banner media as well as be able to connect with your business in some shape or form.
 Whether it’s links for Twitter or Facebook, or being able to share the content with their friends online, make it shareable and worth their time to engage.

 3. Be creative with your rich media

-Rich media development must begin with great content.
+Rich Media Production agency must begin with great content.
 Like said before, make it worth the user’s time to engage with the rich media and feel a need to share it with others.
 But, where does that sort of engagement begin?
 It all starts with the content, whether that’s an interactive game, video, or images is all up to you.

 4. Include all factors when designing and developing

 During the development stage, banner media has endless opportunities.
 But when it comes time to actual implementation, a lot of things can go wrong and mess up the entire advertisement.
 Rich media development must take into account as many factors as possible: will it be web or mobile based?
 Or maybe both?
 How much content will it have?
 Remember, plan ahead!

 5. Don’t be afraid to try new things